O-Mutt/o-mutt.github.io/_posts/2014/2014-12-26-food-eat-take-2.md

-Similarly to using ruby as a new language on Food.Eat I also made the decision to go with angular 1.3.X for performance reasons and am also following <a href="https://github.com/johnpapa/angularjs-styleguide#iife" target="_blank">John Papa&#8217;s Styleguide</a> which, in my opinion, made my angular code much easier to read (<a href="https://github.com/Mutmatt/Food.Eat/blob/master/app/user/user.service.js" target="_blank">Example</a>).
+Similarly to using ruby as a new language on Food.Eat I also made the decision to go with angular 1.3.X for performance reasons and am also following <a href="https://github.com/johnpapa/angularjs-styleguide#iife" target="_blank">John Papa's Styleguide</a> which, in my opinion, made my angular code much easier to read (<a href="https://github.com/Mutmatt/Food.Eat/blob/master/app/user/user.service.js" target="_blank">Example</a>).

-If you would like to see any of the workings as I move forward, please, star, fork, help out, or just think &#8220;huh, Matt types things and I have no idea what they mean or he is talking about&#8221;.
+If you would like to see any of the workings as I move forward, please, star, fork, help out, or just think 'huh, Matt types things and I have no idea what they mean or he is talking about".